-3.2.11 Tucker Trawls

-The Tucker trawl may be used as the primary gear for late-larval surveys, as a backup for the Multiple Opening/Closing Net & Environmental Sensing System (MOCNESS), or for dedicated predator studies.
+3.2.9 Tucker Trawls - The Tucker trawl may be used as the primary gear for late-larval surveys, as a backup for the Multiple Opening/Closing Net & Environmental Sensing System (MOCNESS), or for dedicated predator studies.
 When used for late-larval surveys, the Tucker will be equipped with 0.505-mm mesh netting and be towed in a smooth oblique fashion with one net open.
 If the Tucker is to be used as a backup MOCNESS sampler, it will have 0.333-mm mesh netting.
 However, four Tucker tows are required to substitute for one oblique MOCNESS tow.
 When used for predator studies, it will have 0.505-mm mesh with a 1-mm cod-end bucket.
-When used for discrete depth sampling, a Sea-Bird Electronics SBE 19 SEACAT will be attached on the main cable above the bridle.
+When used for discrete depth sampling, a Sea-Bird Electronics SBE 19 SEACAT or a SBE 39 Temperature and Pressure Recorder will be attached on the main cable above the bridle.
 The messenger release is positioned on the cable above the SEACAT.
+If SEACAT data are being collected, the SEACAT deck unit shall be on and good data must be being collected before the net is deployed.

-The winch should be one of the ship's Markey oceanographic winches equipped with slip rings and at least 2,000 meters of 0.322", 2-layer, 3-conductor oceanographic wire.
-A Sea-Bird Electronics SBE 19 SEACAT Profiler will be attached to the wire above the Tucker frame(s) to provide real-time tow data.
-The ship will provide the primary SEACAT, and EcoFOCI will provide a backup SEACAT.
-Before the SEACAT is terminated on the wire by the ship's electronic technician and the survey technician, a PMEL scientist will note the identification number of the unit and provide the proper calibration file for the computer when the SEACAT from PMEL is used; however, if the ship's equipment is used, current calibrations should be available.
-Personnel from PMEL will provide the acquisition computer and monitor.
+The winch should be one of the ship's oceanographic winches equipped with slip rings and at least 2,000 meters of 0.375", 2-layer, 3-conductor oceanographic wire.
+A Sea-Bird Electronics SBE 19 SEACAT Profiler or SBE 39 Temperature and Pressure Recorder will be attached to the wire above the Tucker frame(s) to provide real-time tow data.
+The project will provide one SEACAT or SBE 39, and the ship shall provide a second SEACAT.
+Before the project's SEACAT is terminated on the wire by the ship's electronic technician and the survey technician, a project scientist will note the identification number of the unit and provide the proper calibration file for the computer when the SEACAT from the project is used; however, if the ship's equipment is used, current calibrations should be available.
+Personnel from the project will provide the acquisition computer and monitor if the ship's computer is unavailable.
 There is no requirement for the SEACAT data to be displayed on the Scientific Computer System (SCS).

-After the bridge gives permission, the Survey Technician and one or two scientists will deploy the Tucker trawl.
-A scientist will be stationed in the ship's DataPlot compartment to monitor the SEACAT and to inform the ship's Survey Technician and Winch Operator when each desired gear depth is reached.
+After the bridge gives permission, the Survey Technician and one Deck Hand will deploy the Tucker Trawl.
+The Tucker Trawl is deployed and towed much like the MARMAP Bongo.
+The Survey Technician and scientist will be stationed inside to monitor the SEACAT and to inform the ship's Winch Operator when each desired gear depth is reached.
 While holding at depth, the first messenger is sent, usually by a scientist, closing the drogue net and opening the first net.
 Then at the next desired depth, a second messenger is sent, closing the first net and opening the second.
 It is important the bridge attempt to maintain proper speed while messengers are being deployed to maintain net target depth.